How to Register a Limited Partnership in Ontario

 Legal Status of Limited Partners in Ontario

 While the limited partner will not be entirely without obligation, it is relative to the risk taken by the partner investing their capital.
-This makes it possible for a limited partner to walk away from financial debts and obligations in a limited partnership at minimum cost or risk.
+This makes it possible for a limited partner to walk away from business debt and obligations in a limited partnership at minimum cost or risk.

 Limited Partnerships Are a Flow-Through Loss Entity